 The Section Repairs and Habitability explains the landlord’s duty to provide safe and decent housing.
 It also explains the various ways you can use your rent to force your landlord to make repairs in your apartment or house.
 These ways include repair and deduct—using rent to make repairs yourself and then deducting the cost of the repair from the rent.
 Another way is rent withholding—keeping your rent payments from the landlord until he or she makes needed repairs.

 If what the landlord says in the complaint is not true, you have the right to deny it.
 The landlord then has to prove that what he or she says is true.
 The law requires the landlord to prove that the complaint is based on facts.
+The facts that the landlord does show must also prove one of the legal grounds for eviction described in The Tenant's Right to Court Process.
+If the facts shown by the landlord do not prove one of the limited grounds for eviction, the case must be dismissed, even if they prove something the landlord thinks should be enough to evict you.
 But be careful: sometimes a judge will believe the landlord over a tenant, so you should be ready to prove that you are right and that the landlord is wrong.
 You can do this by taking with you to court witnesses, photos, letters to or from the landlord, receipts, and anything else that might help prove your case.

 Waiver—the landlord knew about it but continued the tenancy